FREQUENTLY ASKED QUESTIONS

 1. WHAT IS NALSAR PROXIMATE EDUCATION?

-NALSAR (National Academy of Legal Education and Research) University's outreach programs are conducted through NALSAR Proximate Education.
+NALSAR (National Academy of Legal Studiesand Research) University's outreach programs are conducted through NALSAR Proximate Education.

 NALSAR PRO conducts various Post Graduate Diploma Programmers for Legal Fraternity and other professionals.

 The courses are non-residential and are similar to Correspondence Courses and Distance Education Programmers.

 The Proximate Education concept uses Web as an important tool to interact with students.

 All enrolled candidates are given a user ID and Password to access the Website www.nalsarpro.org and interact with the faculty and also access various materials posted on the web.

 Apart from this contact classes are conducted at different cities in India allowing them to interact fact to face with subject experts.

 2. Is NALSAR University a recognized University or a deemed University?